Bighorn Trail Run

 - 18 Mile

-The flagship Bighorn Mountain Trail 100 is an out and back course crossing the Little Bighorn and Tongue River areas inside the Bighorn National Forest.
-Runners have 35 hours to complete the 100 mile course.
-The route includes about 20,500 feet of ascent and 20,750 feet of descent, with roughly 76 miles of technical single track, 16 miles of rugged 2 track jeep trail, and 8 miles of gravel road.
-Some backcountry stretches are 18 miles long and serve as the only access.
+The Bighorn Mountain Trail 100 is an out and back mountain course that crosses the Little Bighorn and Tongue River areas.
+Participants are given 35 hours to complete the 100 mile course, which the organizers describe with an average pace estimate of 2.94 mph, over 20,500 feet of ascent and 20,750 feet of descent.
+The 100 mile route includes about 76 miles of technical single track, 16 miles of 2 track jeep trail, and 8 miles of gravel road.
+Some stretches provide the only access for up to 18 miles.